Skip to main content

 Additional Costs

-• Students will need to incur the costs of travel to hospitals in Cork City as well as Waterford when necessary, and to block placements throughout the 2 years.
-Students will need to incur the costs of accommodation during those block placements.
+• Students will need to incur the costs of travel to hospitals in Cork City, as well as clinical placement sites nationally, as and when necessary, throughout the 2 years.
+Students will need to incur the costs of accommodation during those block placements, (typically ranging from 4-12 weeks at a time).

 • Students will also incur the costs of uniforms which will be necessary for working on clinical placement.